TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 To manually be sure if you should use A or A/B Rom, use the treble-check app or this command in fastboot mode or booted rom with adb shell

+In fastboot or bootloader mode

      fastboot getprop ro.boot.slot_suff

-or
+     fastboot getvar current-slot
+     fastboot getvar all

+Inside booted rom

      adb shell
      getprop ro.boot.slot_suffix
+     getvar current-slot
+     getvar all

-If it doesn't reply anything , its AB, if its A only it will reply saying its A only.
+getvar current-slot -- If it doesn't reply anything , its A/B, if its A or B only it will reply saying its A only or B only.

- Since my device is A/B, it works, i suggest verifying well your partition and making sure you've selected the right ROM, Because perhaps other versions of the Redmi 9A may have different partition slot formats, (So far the A/B Image used in this guide works perfectly)
+ Since my device is A/B, nothing pops, these ROMS work, i suggest verifying well your partition and making sure you've selected the right ROM, Because perhaps other versions of the Redmi 9A may have different partition slot formats, (So far the A/B Image used in this guide works perfectly)

 " Other Lists of Generic GSI's "